-But, it’s a value for me personally not to be one, so I consistently try to evaluate.
-(And, I’ve let teams I lead evaluate me.)
-And, also granted, as I’ve posted previously, I believe there are some things a leader needs to control — especially early in their leadership.
-For example, I have controlled (or micro-managed) the hiring of key staff members during my beginning years of church revitalization.
-We are changing a culture.
-I am building a team — one I don’t have to control.
-And, that’s worked well so far.
+But it’s a personal value for me not to be one, so I consistently try to evaluate my leadership.
+(And I’ve often let teams I lead evaluate me.)
+And, also granted, as I’ve posted previously, I believe there are some things a leader needs to control — especially early in a leadership position.
+For example, I controlled (or micro-managed) the hiring of key staff members during my beginning years of church revitalization.
+We were changing a culture.
+I was building a team — one I didn’t have to control.

 As I’ve pointed out in previous posts about this issue, controlling leaders are ever present in the church.

 So, maybe if you’re reading this, you are still wondering if you might be a controlling leader.
 Or if you work for one.